 But in case you don’t know, the first route is significantly cheaper than the second.

-This sort of good conundrum is the reason why I have also included an X470 motherboard, for those with tighter a budget, in this list too.
+This sort of conundrum is the reason why I have also included an X470 motherboard for those with a tighter budget.

 So, without any ado, let’s start.